ShahrearMSf/betterlinks/README.txt

 ## 🔥 WHAT’S NEXT
 If you like BetterLinks, then consider checking out our other WordPress Plugins:

-🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1 million active users in the WordPress repository.
+🔝 [Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1 million active users in the WordPress repository.

-🔔[NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.
+🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

 🗒️ [BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, whcih also reduce your manual support request.